 Trauma happens when the nervous system is overwhelmed and cannot take action (fight or flight) against a perceived threat to life or limb.
 Too much happens too fast.
 Trauma can be real or perceived, i.e., an ordinary non-threatening experience during childhood can be fine for one child and yet overwhelming for another child.
-Trauma can develop as a result of one overwhelming event (i.e., car accident) or from years of excessive stress and abuse.
-This is especially true in cases of neglect and abuse in early childhood.
+Trauma can develop as a result of one overwhelming event (i.e., a car accident) or from years of excessive stress and abuse.
+This is especially true in cases of neglect and abuse during early childhood.

 Chronic stress and trauma cause a constrictive reaction in the body (dysregulation), which weakens the nervous system.
 Without self-regulation, the person remains highly activated, which is a defensive state, and their nervous system is unable to fully rest and recover.
 Without treatment, their ability to tolerate stress weakens as the internal chaos increases, causing physical, mental, emotional, and/or spiritual suffering.

 Copyright, Valerie Candela, 2017.
 All rights reserved.